 Wraparound is via local providers.
 The school signposts external provision rather than describing a school-run breakfast club or after-school club.
 This can work well, but it means families may be coordinating across organisations.

 Transition planning matters.
 Many pupils will move on to the linked junior school, but Year 3 admissions are a separate application process.
-If continuity is important for your child, plan ahead and check timings.
+If continuity is important for your child, plan ahead and check York’s current junior-school timetable.

 Bishopthorpe Infant School suits families who want a small, village infant setting with clear routines, a structured curriculum and a strong emphasis on relationships, safety and belonging.
 Leadership continuity across the infant and junior schools is a practical advantage for transition, and the school’s outdoor learning and club offer add useful breadth for this age.
-The limiting factor for many families is admission, so the best fit is for those able to engage early with the application timeline and keep sensible alternatives on the form.
+The limiting factor for many families may be admission, so the best fit is for those able to engage early with York’s timetable and keep sensible alternatives on the form.

 The most recent Ofsted visit, completed on 25 February 2025, concluded that the school had taken effective action to maintain standards, and it described the school as safe and welcoming with positive relationships between staff and pupils.